 You can delete the IFTTT authorization token in the myopenHAB "applications" section at any time.

-Once it is available, you can simply activate this skill in your Alexa app.
+You can simply activate this skill in your Alexa app.
 You need to make sure that all items that you want to control through your Amazon Echo are correctly tagged (similar to the Homekit integration and that you have enabled remote access in your cloud connector.

 The current skill is a pure smart home skill, i.e. it is not required to say "ask openhab", but you can directly say stuff like "turn the table light on".